seriousran/awesome-video-sum/trend.md

   - A bag-of-importance model with locality-constrained coding based feature learning for video summarization.
 (2014)
     - Lu, Shiyang, et al.
     - Citations: 52
+  - Summarization of user-generated sports video by using deep action recognition features.
+(2018)
+    -
+    - Citations: 1

 ### IEEE Multimedia
   - Highlights for more complete sports video summarization.
 (2004)